Skip to content

 Who Should Be Cautious?

-While fulvic acid supplements are safe, they might increase the activity of immunosuppressants, which can worsen autoimmune disorders.
-Additionally, in regions where people don't receive enough selenium, consuming fulvic acid in drinking water might cause Kashin-Beck disease.
+While fulvic acid supplements are safe, they might increase immunosuppressant activity, which can worsen autoimmune disorders.
+Additionally, in regions where people don't get enough selenium, consuming fulvic acid might increase the risk of Kashin-Beck disease.

 Final Recap